BornToBeRoot/NETworkManager/README.md

 SHA256: `978FEDA24B66488D2CDC6BEC733E0BE6BD30EB1F77D18506680DE8E1B74F249A`

-The software is portable by default.
-Simply unpack the ZIP archive and put the files somewhere the windows user has write permissions.
+The software is portable by default, simply unpack the ZIP archive and save it in a folder you have write permissions on.

 _On Windows 10 systems, SmartScreen may prevent the execution of the_ `NETworkManger.exe` _, because the binary is not digitaly signed.
 To open it anyway, click in the dialog on "More info" then click the button "Run anyway"._